Sharath-shetty28/NoteBoardApp/README.md

   * block requests when the counter exceeds the allowed requests
 * Upstash has a simple REST endpoint; use the official client or plain HTTP fetch for serverless environments.

-### PWA & offline sync

-* Service worker caches static assets (app shell) and acts as a network-first or cache-first strategy for API responses depending on the route.
-* Use IndexedDB (via a wrapper like `localForage`) to store offline notes.
-* Use LocalStorage to store offline notes with a generated unique ID.
-* When the app is back online, the user decides whether to sync:
-* Manual sync button on each note to sync individually.
-* Sync All button to push all offline notes at once.

 ---